st1020/kita/content/shortcodes/index.md

 ## Gallery

-The `admonition()` shortcode is very simple html-only clickable picture gallery that displays all images from the page assets.
+The `gallery()` shortcode is very simple html-only clickable picture gallery that displays all images from the page assets.

 It's from [Zola documentation](https://www.getzola.org/documentation/content/image-processing/)